 Still not ready for the big packages?
 These are good options as well, depending on your dog’s symptoms: Dust Mite Allergy (which is much more common than you might think), Itching, Anti-inflammatory, Alopecia (Hair loss), Ear Infection(Otitis), Fleas (bites), Flea (itching), Beautiful Coat, Eczema (general term for skin inflammation and irritation), Seborrhea (two types = oily or greasy and dry or flaky), and Ticks & Fleas.

-You can continue reading to find other natural treatments to help your dogs suffering from allergies.
+You can continue reading to find other natural products to help your dogs suffering from allergies.

 Other Natural remedies for dog allergies